-- 30. Compliance Certification.
-Each permittee who receives an NWP verification letter from the Corps must provide a signed certification documenting completion of the authorized activity and any required compensatory mitigation.
-The success of any required permittee-responsible mitigation, including the achievement of ecological performance standards, will be addressed separately by the district engineer.
-The Corps will provide the permittee the certification document with the NWP verification letter.
-The certification document will include: - (a) A statement that the authorized work was done in accordance with the NWP authorization, including any general, regional, or activity-specific conditions; - (b) A statement that the implementation of any required compensatory mitigation was completed in accordance with the permit conditions.
-If credits from a mitigation bank or in-lieu fee program are used to satisfy the compensatory mitigation requirements, the certification must include the documentation required by 33 CFR 332.3(1)(3) to confirm that the permittee secured the appropriate number and resource type of credits; and - (c) The signature of the permittee certifying the completion of the work and mitigation. - 31.
-Pre-Construction Notification. (a) Timing.
+32. Pre-Construction Notification. (a) Timing.
 Where required by the terms of the NWP, the prospective permittee must notify the district engineer by submitting a pre-construction notification (PCN) as early as possible.
 The district engineer must determine if the PCN is complete within 30 calendar days of the date of receipt and, if the PCN is determined to be incomplete, notify the prospective permittee within that 30 day period to request the additional information necessary to make the PCN complete.
-The request must specify the information needed to make the PCN complete.
-As a general rule, district engineers will request additional information necessary to make the PCN complete only once.
+The request must specify the information necessary to make the PCN complete.
+The request additional information necessary to make the PCN complete only once.
 However, if the prospective permittee does not provide all of the requested information, then the district engineer will notify the prospective permittee that the PCN is still incomplete and the PCN review process will not commence until all of the requested information has been received by the district engineer.
-The prospective permittee shall not begin the activity until either: - (1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or
+The prospective permittee shall not begin the activity until either:

+(1) He or she is notified in writing by the district engineer that the activity may proceed under the NWP with any special conditions imposed by the district or division engineer; or